prahaladsharma/Chat_Flutter_app/README.md

 # flutter_app

-Flutter demo for creating notifiers.
+Flutter demo for dynamic home page.
- - Here we create creating notifiers.
+ - Here we create flutter app, if user login once, not need to login again if he not logout.

  Action Item:-
  1. auth_service.dart